 Once interviewed, new members will be announced at the monthly business meeting and will begin their six month probationary period during which they should acquaint themselves with the station, apparatus, and equipment.

 Once the initial probationary period is completed, the member can be voted in as a full member or for their probationary period to be extended.
 Once a full member, voting privileges are granted.

 During their volunteer time, new members should attempt to serve time with as many different providers as possible.
 These providers will report the competence of the new member to the line officers who will determine the member's eligibility to be a crew chief and earn additional benefits.

-Members who are twenty-one years of age or older and hold a current EMSVO certification are eligible to drive MFAU's apparatus.
+Members who are nineteen years of age or older and hold a current EMSVO certification are eligible to drive MFAU's apparatus.
 Interested providers will enter the Driver Training Program (at the discretion of the line officers) and will be cleared to drive upon completion.

 If you are not currently certified as an EMS provider and are interested, visit ems.today to learn more about EMT training programs in our area.